 - direct support to individuals experiencing homelessness

 - religious organizations or project for religious purposes

 - organizations without tax-exempt status under section 501(c)(3) of the Internal Revenue Service Code and supporting organizations listed under section 509(a).

 - organizations that do not comply with our non-discrimination statement

-We review every inquiry that we receive.
-Due to the size of our staff we are only able to personally respond to submissions that we intend to explore further.
+Before submitting an inquiry please be sure to carefully review our Funding Approach.
+While we review every inquiry that we receive, due to the size of our staff, we only respond to submissions that align with our work and that we intend to explore further.